 The activation of a neuron is highest if no dot is in the inhibitory region of the neuron's receptive field and as many dots as possible are in the lateral excitatory regions.
-The neuron with the highest activation (the "winner" neuron) thus indicates the "clearest" linear gap between two laterally located accumulations of dots.
-Therefore, the inhibitory axis of this neuron's receptive field can be considered to indicate a perceptually plausible bisection of the stimulus.
+The neuron with the highest activation (the winner neuron) thus indicates the most pronounced linear gap between two laterally located accumulations of dots.
+Therefore, the inhibitory axis of this neuron's receptive field can be considered to indicate the perceptually most plausible bisection of the stimulus.

 This first bisection separates the set of dots into two subsets.
 Each subset serves as the input to a new group of neurons with smaller receptive fields, calculating further bisections.
-This procedure is repeated until none of the sections contains more than four dots, since the number four is a plausible estimate of the number of dots that can be perceived at the same time (cf. Atkinson, Campbell & Francis, 1976; Miller, 1956).
-Figure 4 (left) presents the model's hierarchical partitioning of the sample stimulus previously shown in Figures 1 and 2.
+This procedure is repeated until none of the sections contains more than four dots, since the number four is a plausible minimum estimate of the number of dots that can be perceived at the same time (see Atkinson, Campbell & Francis, 1976; Miller, 1956).
+In Figure 4 (left), the model's hierarchical partitioning of the sample stimulus previously shown in Figures 1 and 2 is presented.
 The bisections are visualized by straight lines with numbers indicating their level in the hierarchy.
-The calculation of this structure - a binary tree structure - is our attempt to simulate a subject's perceptual processing of the visual scene.
+The calculation of this structure - a binary tree - is our attempt to simulate a viewer's perceptual processing of the visual scene.